 Vision Services You are not covered for: Refractive eye surgery to correct visual acuity problems.
 Replacement of lost, stolen or broken lenses, contact lenses or frames.
 Vision training.
 Aniseikonic studies and prescriptions.
 Reading problem studies or other procedures determined to be special or unusual.
 Fertility and Infertility Contraceptives You are not covered for contraceptive services or contraceptives including diaphragms, cervical caps, oral contraceptives, and other contraceptive methods except as described in Chapter 3: Summary of Benefits and Your Payment Obligations and Chapter 4: Description of Benefits under Special Benefits for Women .
 Infertility Diagnosis You are not covered for services or supplies related to the diagnosis of infertility.
 Infertility Treatment Except as described in Chapter 4: Description of Benefits under Special Benefits for Women, you are not covered for services or supplies related to the treatment of infertility, including, but not limited to: Collection, storage and processing of sperm.
 Cryopreservation of oocytes, sperm and embryos.
 In vitro fertilization benefits when services of a surrogate are used.
 Cost of donor oocytes and donor sperm.
 Any donor-related services, including but not limited to collection, storage and processing of donor oocytes and donor sperm.
 Ovum transplants.
 Gamete intrafallopian transfer (GIFT).
 Zygote intrafallopian transfer (ZIFT).
 Services related to conception by artificial means, including drugs and supplies related to such services except as described in Chapter 4: Description of Benefits under Special Benefits for Women.
 Sterilization Reversal You are not covered for the reversal of a vasectomy or tubal ligation.
 Preventive and Routine Health Appraisal You are not covered for Health Appraisal services except as stated in Chapter 4: Description of Benefits.
 Immunizations You are not covered for immunizations except those described in Chapter 4: Description of Benefits.
 Physical Exams (routine annual check-up) Physical exams and any associated screening procedures in connection with third party requests or requirements, such as those for: employment, participation in employee programs, sports, camp, insurance, disability licensing, or on court order or for parole or probation are not covered.
-This limitation is not intended to affect coverage of physical exams or associated screening procedures that would otherwise have been covered, and that have separately and incidentally been requested or required by a third party.
-Routine Circumcision You are not covered for routine circumcision except as stated in Chapter 4: Description of Benefits under the Special Benefits for Children section.
-Routine Foot Care You are not covered for services or supplies related to routine foot care.
+Physical exams that are needed by a third party and are coincidentally performed Routine Circumcision as part of a routine annual physical exam are covered.
+You are not covered for routine circumcision except as stated in Chapter 4 : Routine Foot Care Description of Benefits under the Special Benefits for Children section.
+You are not covered for services or supplies related to routine foot care.